NathanKlineInstitute/Load_NWB_MoBI/README.md

 Within each of these datasets there are different attributes.

-To get the raw data we use the `.data` attribute
+To get the raw data we use the `.data` attribute.

 For example, to access the EEG data, we can use this syntax,
 ```python